ppoffice/hexo-theme-icarus/source/_posts/en/FAQ.md

 To change the width of the widgets or main content, edit `themes/icarus/layout/common/widgets.jsx` and `themes/icarus/layout/layout.jsx`.
 Find the CSS class names like `is-12`, `is-8-tablet`, and `is-4-widescreen` in these files.
-The number in the class names marks the column size a column takes.
+The number in the class names marks the number of columns a widget or main content takes.
 The screen size after the number, such as `tablet` and `widescreen`, refers to the condition when the column sizes take effect.
-Change the number in the class names such that the column size of main column and widget column(s) add up to 12 under the same screen size.
+Change the number in the class names such that the column count of main column and widget column(s) add up to 12 under the same screen size.

 For example, to have the main content column wider on `widescreen`, you can make the following changes: